Couldn't Stand the Weather

 Couldn't Stand the Weather is the second studio album by American blues rock band Stevie Ray Vaughan and Double Trouble.
 It was released on May 15, 1984, by Epic Records as the follow-up to the band's critically and commercially successful 1983 album, Texas Flood.
 Recording sessions took place in January 1984 at the Power Station in New York City.

 Stevie Ray Vaughan wrote half the tracks on Couldn't Stand the Weather.
 The album reached No. 31 on the Billboard 200 chart and the music video for "Couldn't Stand the Weather" received regular rotation on MTV.
 The album received mostly positive reviews, with AllMusic giving it a four out of five stars.
-It received praise for Vaughan’s playing and highlighted songs such as "Voodoo Chile" and "Tin Pan Alley", but received criticism for the lack of original songs.
+It received praise for Vaughan’s playing and highlighted songs such as "Voodoo Child" and "Tin Pan Alley", but received criticism for the lack of original songs.

 In 1999, a reissue of the album was released which contains an audio interview segment and four studio outtakes.
 In 2010, the album was reissued as a Legacy Edition containing two CDs with a previously unreleased studio outtake and selections from an August 17, 1984, concert at The Spectrum in Montreal, Canada, originally recorded for the King Biscuit Flower Hour radio program.